bhosalems/bhosalems.github.io/_posts/2022-08-20-SoccerNet-Player-Re-identification.markdown

 ---
 {% include mathjax.html %}

-Last semester as a part of CSE 610 class, I worked on the Soccernet-Player Re-identification challenge.
+Last semester as a part of CSE 610 Sports Video Analytics class, we worked on the [Soccernet-Player Re-identification](https://www.soccer-net.org/tasks/re-identification) challenge.
 Below are the notes from the work done in this project.

 #### **What's the task of Person Re-identification?**
 The task of Person Re-identification can be formulated differently leading to multiple definitions.
 I will start with one which is quite straightforward, and introduce others later.